 Most of them work in subsistence farming as a way of feeding their families, which means that they cultivate specifically for domestic use and do not generate income from their crops.
 Quite often they are incapable of meeting the need for cash that they and their families have which could include medical bills, house cleaning products and school fees.

 Even so, they are still the ones who are responsible for taking care of their children, for cleaning the house, cooking and feeding their entire family with the income they earn from the land.

 On average, women in Kasenda and Kimya have 6 to 8 children each.
 They often share a husband and might live alone with their children or accompanied by their husbands every once in a while.
 Domestic violence is not only common but is also highly tolerated.
 Husbands are the ones who work in activities that generate income, which may or may not be reinvested in their own families.

-Promoting equality of women and men represents dignity, independence and justice for them but above all, a fundamental right is given: the right to choose and decide for themselves.
+Promoting women’s equality not only means more dignity, independence and equality, but also the fundamental right to choose and decide for oneself.